 Taiping Attractions

 For a small town, Taiping has a great deal many attractions to see.
-We’re not counting food in this post though as that would make this long list much longer.
+We’re not counting food in this post as that would make this long list much longer.

 Most of Taiping’s attractions are outdoors so plan to go on a sunny or cloudy day before a storm hits.
+It typically rains in the evening in Taiping.

 However, there are a few historical gems that don’t require you to be outdoors.
-So get set to have an amazing day (or weekend) in Taiping!
+So, get set to have an amazing day (or weekend) in Taiping!

 21 Things To Do In Taiping